Being a mother that struggles with anxiety can be exhausting and downright defeating.

 My journey with anxiety and motherhood is the reason I started this blog.
 I know I am not the only Mama that deals with anxiety or depression in motherhood.
 In fact, I fear that so many of you are suffering in silence, not letting anyone see your struggles.

-My goal for starting this blog is to help moms that feel overwhelmed by the pressure of motherhood and to remind them that it is okay to take the time to work on yourself.
+My hope for starting this blog is to help moms that feel overwhelmed by the pressure of motherhood and to remind you that it is okay to take the time to work on yourself.
 Just because we are on the journey of motherhood, does not mean we can’t achieve anything else.

 I am determined to continue my self-development journey while raising my daughter.
-I want to show her that even when we are struggling in hard times, we have the choice to overcome it and create a life we envisioned.
+I want to show her that even when we are struggling in hard times, we have the choice to overcome our burdens and create a life we envisioned.

 I know that the more effort I invest in creating the best version of myself, the better of a mom I become as well.
 I will not let my anxiety continue to rob my motherhood and you shouldn’t either.